By Casey Reid 1 min read

 Impact on Strategy

 The position of the dealer button influences a player's strategic choices.
 Acting last generally provides a significant advantage because the player can observe others' actions before making their decision.
 Conversely, acting first is often considered a disadvantage due to the lack of information about others' intentions.
-Knowing the position relative to the dealer button helps players determine hand selection, betting sizes, and bluffing frequency.
+Knowing the position relative to the dealer button helps players determine hand selection, betting sizes, and Bluffing frequency.

 Rotation and Equity